 - Silicone: 400 – 500°F (204 – 260°C)

 * Temperatures are general; values will vary with grade.
 Refer to specifications for actual product temperature ratings.

 Silicone, fluorocarbon, and fluorosilicone and EPDM are considered high temperature rubber materials and are readily available in sheet stock form (solid silicone sheet, closed cell sponge, and open cell foam).
 Silicone may also be injection molded or compression molded in various hardnesses, from as low as 10 durometer to 80 durometer on the Shore “A” scale.
 If very low temperatures are required, silicone or fluorosilicone would be the best choice.
 Fluorocarbon and fluorosilicone are generally readily available.
 However, these materials are rather costly specialty products used where chemicals and fuels are present.

 Contact Stockwell Elastomerics for High Temperature Gaskets and High Temp Gasket Material

-Contact Us for further assistance with custom high /custom-gasket-manufacturing/ gaskets and high temperature gasket material.
+Contact Us for further assistance with custom high temp gaskets, high heat gaskets, heat resistant gaskets, and high temperature gasket material.